Trigeminal neuralgia affects mainly adults, especially older people. It is more common among women.

 Postherpetic pain is differentiated by its constant duration (without paroxysms), typical antecedent rash, scarring, and predilection for the ophthalmic division.

 Migraine, which may cause atypical facial pain, is differentiated by pain that is more prolonged and often throbbing.

 Sinusitis and odontogenic pain, which can usually be differentiated by their associated findings (eg, nasal discharge, fever, positional headache, tooth sensitivity)

 Neurologic examination is normal in trigeminal neuralgia.
 Thus, neurologic deficits (usually loss of facial sensation) suggest that the trigeminal neuralgia–like pain is caused by another disorder (eg, tumor, stroke, multiple sclerosis plaque, vascular malformation, other lesions that compress the trigeminal nerve or disrupt its brain stem pathways).

-Phenytoin 100 to 200 mg po bid (beginning with 100 mg po bid, then increasing as needed)
+Phenytoin 100 to 200 mg twice a day (beginning with 100 mg twice a day, then increasing as needed)

 Peripheral nerve block provides temporary relief.